kip2/kip2/README.md

 ### Exploring various languages each day as curiosity leads me.🚀

-### I'm currently learning🌱, Clojure, ClojureScript, Go, Rust, React, TypeScript, and so on ...
+### I'm currently learning🌱, Clojure, ClojureScript, Go, Rust, React, TypeScript, and so on...

 <br/>
 <br/>